 How not to respond to HMRC enquiries

-Having dealt with hundreds of ‘old-style’ IR35 investigations, and numerous ‘new-style’ reviews, Vessey has seen many examples of how contractors who tried to go it alone managed to dig themselves into a costly IR35 hole.
-Here are some examples of contractor ‘bloopers’ and important ‘don’ts’ that he has shared with Contractor Calculator:
+Contractors who try to go it alone manage to dig themselves into costly IR35 holes.
+Here are some examples of contractor ‘bloopers’ and important ‘don’ts’:

 - Supplying too much information: where contractors have chosen to ‘carpet bomb’ HMRC with documents, which have included organisation charts and internal telephone directories not identifying the individual as a contractor, and generic internal rules and regulations which did not apply to contractors, but were not explained properly, and therefore led HMRC to conclude that they do apply to the contractor